jtraub91/jtraub91.github.io/_posts/2023-05-23-introducing-bits.md

 }
 ```

 Here we see the decoded address as a JSON structure.
-We see a version of hex `f0` indicating the `ef` testnet/regtest network version byte plus address offset of `01` for a p2wpkh address.
+We see a version of hex `f0` indicating the `ef` testnet/regtest network version byte plus address offset of `01` for a P2WPKH address.
 We also see that information being provided by the `network` and `addr_type` keys, respectively.
-Finally we see the decoded private key value as hex, as well as the empty data key value, since no further data was appended.
+Finally we see the decoded private key value in hexadecimal string format, as well as the empty data key value, since no further data was appended.

-Now, we can take this key back to our `bits send` command we saw previously to sign the send transaction for spenditure from the sender address of `bcrt1quzz3xxt2p0488hvlfelj78dq2pgcsjkd3auhwz`.
+Now, we can take this key back to our `bits send` command we used previously to sign the transaction for spenditure from the sender address of `bcrt1quzz3xxt2p0488hvlfelj78dq2pgcsjkd3auhwz`.

 ### Signing the transaction with `bits send`

-We simply take the command we used previously, but also leverage the `--sighash` option to specify the SIGHASH flag and denote a signing operation is to occur, and provide the WIF key(s) necessary for spenditure via the input, i.e.
+Now, we simply take the command we used previously, but also leverage the `--sighash` option to specify the SIGHASH flag and denote a signing operation is to occur, and provide the WIF key(s) necessary for spenditure via the input, i.e.

 ```bash
 echo -n 94oeEPncUHF7hrXPx7bdbSPrar8tx8bUFNihAg6qr6NAN8Txxrb | bits send bcrt1quzz3xxt2p0488hvlfelj78dq2pgcsjkd3auhwz bcrt1qddfhzmx80snsgudw8hr2qj9v3yz0vgd9wj5wca --send-fraction 0.5 --change-addr mp6nDfuUJWV1pNdcxNQtbU29eg3fJ6eK4c --sighash all